Wrist Game or Crying Shame: Zenith Rainbow Flyback

 At 40mm in what I’d call a rather timeless stainless case, the Rainbow is a watch that has slowly crept up in value, but has never really taken off – no pun intended.
 Prices range between $3,500 – 6,500 with a lot riding on condition and whether the watches come with any of their original paperwork.
 These often show fairly serious signs of color fading – as in, the rainbow can look a bit less rainbow-y – and lume degradation, but people love patina, right?

-The Zenith Rainbow Flyback we’ve found for you today comes, once again, via Chrono24 and from the land of the schnitzel: Austria.
+The Zenith Rainbow Flyback we’ve found for you today comes, once again, via Chrono24 and from the land of the schnitzel: Austria (the watch and photos are the property of the seller).
 The watch appears to be in fine shape with some period-consistent fading – and, thankfully, this dealer also knows his way around a camera.
 The bracelet looks good and the seller even gives us a good look under the hood as we gaze upon that squeaky clean calibre 405.
 The box is included, but papers have gone the way of the dodo.
 At $4,594 in today’s money, this isn’t the absolute cheapest Rainbow around, but it appears to be a nicely cared for piece.
 I won’t kid you…I have seriously toyed with getting one of these watches for quite some time, but my vote only counts as one.
 So, now it’s up to you to decide whether to make it rain in order to create a rainbow or to simply stay inside.